simplyYan/Zorpheus/README.md

 ```bash
 python3 zorpheus.py knock '{"URL": "http://example.com/login", "Username": "username", "Password": "password", "Wordlist": "wordlist.json", "SuccessCriteria": {"StatusCode": 200, "Keyword": "Welcome"}}'
 ```
+#### Success criteria
+This command defines which characteristics will indicate that the credentials are correct.
+Each site has its own way of dealing with a successful login.
+You need to know what action your target takes when it logs in correctly.
+You can do this by analyzing the target's source code or by testing, or by getting information from the great internet.
+Here are the success parameters accepted by our tool:
+- StatusCode: Checks the status code of the HTTP response.
+- Keyword: Checks for the presence of a specific keyword in the response.
+- Header: Checks for the presence of a specific header in the response.
+- Cookie: Checks for the presence of a specific cookie in the response.

 ### Command: `wordlistgen`
 The `wordlistgen` command is used to generate a wordlist file in JSON format.